xBourner/Dwains-Dashboardv3-Blueprints/card-blueprints/replace-cards/mushroom_chip/README.md

 This is a Blueprint for replacing a card which fits into DD3 Design.
 This is made to show certain sensors when the state is not "off".

-When you add the code.
-The sensors will always show on top of your room page.

 ### Screenshots:
 ![image](https://user-images.githubusercontent.com/64064679/161817042-f5c88c23-49a0-422c-8f6a-52d8d2f45365.png)